Federated Feature Selection for Cyber-Physical Systems of Systems: Appendices

-the equation (\ref{eq:pr_not_opt_sol}) comes from the statistical independence of $S$ identically distributed samples generated by the algorithm at a given iteration.
-The upper bound for the probability that the optimal solution is not available until $\tau$ given that also in $\tau-1$ wasn't available $P(\mathbf{z}^{\tau}\neq\mathbf{z}^*|\mathcal{Z}_{\tau-1})$ has been found by the authors in \cite{Costa2007} and precisely they shown that:
+The equation (\ref{eq:pr_not_opt_sol}) comes from the statistical independence of $S$ identically distributed samples generated by the algorithm at iteration $t$.
+The upper bound for the probability $ \mathrm{Pr}(\mathbf{z}_{\tau}\neq\mathbf{z}^*|\mathcal{Z}_{\tau-1})$ that the optimal solution was unavailable until $\tau$ is derived in \cite{Costa2007,Wu2014} as: